Feeling pressure: 2020 champ Kenin loses at Australian Open - WTMJ

 Kenin walked off the court crying after a 6-2, 6-2 loss last week in a tuneup event at the site of the Australian Open and explained afterward that her left leg was sore.
 Kanepi, meanwhile, put an end to No. 7-ranked Aryna Sabalenka’s 15-match winning streak last week and had won 16 of her past 17 outings.

-With serves topping 110 mph (175 kph), Kanepi saved all seven break points she faced.
+With serves topping 175 kph (110 mph), Kanepi saved all seven break points she faced.
 And she wound up with a 22-10 edge in winners.

 “I couldn’t find my rhythm,” Kenin said.
 “I was obviously way too nervous.”